bazeltools/bazel-deps/README.md

       lang: scala
       modules: [core, date, args, db, arvo]
 ```
+The `version` field is optional.
+If it is absent, it means this jar is expected to be found by
+transitive dependencies, and it is available to be used outside of the thirdparty directory, but the
+exact version used can be selected according to the version resolution rules.
+It is an error to have
+an unversioned dependency that is not a transitive dependency of another versioned dependency.

 A target may optionally add `exports` and `exclude` lists to a dependency. `exports` should be just the group and
 artifact (such as: `com.twitter:scalding-core` in the above), and they should be listed in the dependencies. `exclude`